 Away match tickets: Priority for high demand games will be given to season ticket holders that regularly attend away matches, and then to other season ticket holders.
 Remaining tickets will then be placed on general sale.
 The Club staging the match determines the cost of these tickets.

-Team Hornets: We will continue to encourage junior supporters to become members of the Club.
-Members will receive benefits such as newsletters, free entry to member only competitions, discount on retail and Trust courses etc.
+Junior Hornets: We will continue to encourage junior supporters to become members of the Club.
+Members will receive benefits such as newsletters, free entry to member only competitions, discount on retail and Trust courses etc. There is no charge for Junior Hornets membership.

 We will strive to be open and transparent in our communication towards supporters.

 There are many media by which supporters can now keep up-to-date with news from the Club.
-These include the Club’s official services via the web (watfordfc.com), SMS (via watfordfc.com), e-mail (newsletters), Twitter (@watfordfcsays), Facebook (facebook.com/watfordfc) and other social media platforms.
+These include the Club’s official services via the web (watfordfc.com), e-mail (newsletters), Twitter (@watfordfcsays), Facebook (facebook.com/watfordfc) and other social media platforms such as Instagram (instagram.com/watfordfcofficial) and YouTube (youtube.com/WatfordFCofficial).

 With regard to social media in particular, we welcome interaction and feedback through regular daily dialogue.
 Constructive criticism is often used to shape future decisions or timings.